 IBANZ has over 150 Member firms operating in the general (non-life) insurance market, employing in excess of 2,200 staff.
 Members write 85% of corporate risks and 15% of personal lines in NZ.
 Annual premiums in the non-life, private market are estimated to be $5.7 billion.

 - Single voice for the sector lobbying government

 - Ownership of an NZQA accredited college: Professional IQ College

 - Opportunity to influence professionalism by joining IBANZ Board

 - Access to discounted member rates at PIQ College

-- Professional development programme to maintain skills
+- Continuing Professional Development (CPD) programme to maintain skills

 - Personalised CPD record keeping through online dashboard